 Warnings and failures indicate a problem with the library (e.g. specific contaminant).
 An unusually shaped distribution could indicate a contaminated library.
-A normal distribution which is shifted indicates some systematic bias which is independent of base position.
+A normal distribution that is shifted indicates some systematic bias which is independent of base position.

-If there is a systematic bias which creates a shifted normal distribution then this won't be flagged as an error by the module since it doesn't know what the genome's GC content should be.
+If there is a systematic bias that creates a shifted normal distribution then this won't be flagged as an error by the module since it doesn't know what the genome's GC content should be.

 Figure 10: Per Sequence GC Content Chart

 This module plots out the percentage of base calls at each position for which an N was called (Figure 11).
 N replaces a conventional base call when the sequence is unable to make a base call with sufficient confidence.